-In respect of interval meters, the Network Operator must:
+In respect of daily metered delivery points, the Network Operator must:

-if the delivery point to which the interval meter relates is on an STTM network section, use reasonable endeavours to provide the data specified in paragraph (b) by 9.30 am on the day of the meter read; and
+if the delivery point is on an STTM network section, use reasonable endeavours to provide the data specified in paragraph (b) by 9.30 am on the day of the meter read; and

 otherwise, provide that data by 12.00 noon on the day of the meter read.

-In respect of basic meters, except as otherwise provided in clause 4.1 in relation to the period within which such information must be provided, the Network Operator must use reasonable endeavours to provide the data specified in paragraph (b) by:
+In respect of non-daily metered delivery points, subject to clause 3.1.7(c) and clause 4.1, the Network Operator must use reasonable endeavours to provide the data specified in paragraph (b) by:

-where the meter reading was a validated meter reading, 5.00 pm on the next business day after the day on which a gas meter was read or 5:00 pm on the 4th business day after the day on which a hot water meter was read; or
+where the meter reading was a validated meter reading, 5.00 pm on the next business day after the day on which a gas meter was read or 5.00 pm on the 4th business day after the day on which a hot water meter was read; or

-where the meter reading was a validated meter reading provided by the FRO, 5:00 pm on the next business day after the day on which the FRO provided a gas meter read, or 5:00 pm on the 4th business day after the day on which the FRO provided a hot water meter read; or
+where the meter reading was a validated meter reading provided by the FRO, 5:00 pm on the next business day after the day on which the FRO provided a gas meter reading, or 5.00 pm on the 4th business day after the day on which the FRO provided a hot water meter reading; or

-where the meter reading was an estimated meter reading or a substituted meter reading, 5:00 pm on the 2nd business day after the scheduled read date for a gas meter or 5:00 pm on the 5th business day after the scheduled read date for a hot water meter.
+where the meter reading was an estimated meter reading or a substituted meter reading, 5.00 pm on the 2nd business day after the scheduled read date for a gas meter or 5.00 pm on the 5th business day after the scheduled read date for a hot water meter.

 Where the Network Operator has provided any of the information referred to in paragraph (b) to AEMO in respect of a delivery point pursuant to clause 3.5, the Network Operator will have satisfied its obligations under this clause 3.6.6 by providing the corresponding information under clause 3.5.